jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 | | onCreateVersion |
 | | calculateVersionLabel |

-*Table 1: Policies available for behavior binding*
+Table: Policies available for behavior binding

 Which policy shall we use?
 We need to recalculate a whitepaper's rating either when a new rating is created or when a rating is deleted.
 One